-Stay with me while I will attempt to reach back through the vast spaces of time and rust to a very questionable command of a little high school trigonometryand Newtonian mechanics, nearly forgotten.
+Stay with me while I will attempt to reach back through the mist & vast spaces of time and rust…back to a very questionable command of a little high school trigonometry and Newtonian mechanics, nearly forgotten (unsure whether I ever learned it properly in the first place).
 Specifically Newton’s 2nd Law (Dear Mrs. Beeson, I do regret deeply all those wasted opportunities spent ditching your high school Latin & Physics classes.
 Yep, I’m paying dearly for the hard-learned lessons of my youthful crassness then, with my dumbness in dotage now).

 I am also making a decision to spare myself the embarrassment and everyone else here the pain of calculation and proof.

-So, assuming all things being equal (which they, in the real world, are not) and that we are doing a standard push-up at an even pace (1–2 count up, 1–2 count down) similar to the illustration above, unmodified in any other way: about 56% of total body mass is lifted by your upper body muscles.
-This will leave the remaining 44% landing on or around your feet and toes.
+So, assuming all things being equal (which they, in the real world, never are) and we are likely to be doing a standard push-up at an even pace (1–2 count-up, 1–2 count-down) similar to the illustration above, unmodified in any other way: about 56% of total body mass is lifted by your upper body muscles.
+This will leave the remaining 44% of your body mass landing on or around your feet and toes.

-If you are, you’d then be doing roughly the equivalent of 56 kg bench press, along with a reasonable amount of core work involved, which would be required to preserve good form, thrown in for good measure.
+At this body mass you’d be doing roughly the equivalent of 56 kg bench press, along with a reasonable amount of associated involved core muscular work required to preserve good form thrown in as a bonus.

 If you are also the distrusting DIY type, which I recommend, and want to check this, get yourself a scale and do your push up with that.
 You don’t even have to do the push part, just hold the up and set your scale down on a level floor, position yourself in the standard pushup position, with your hands on the scale.